 Great to have you with us as the EIB Network's daily presentation of the Rush Limbaugh program continues the third hour of the fastest three hours in media.

-It's a sheer delight to uh be with you each and every day, folks, to discuss, although I won't be here tomorrow.
+It's a sheer delight to be with you each and every day, folks, to discuss, although I won't be here tomorrow.

 But it's a sheer delight to be able to appear with you each and every day.

-I I uh uh can't tell you how much uh I even now after we're getting close 19 years, the first of August.
+I can't tell you how much I, even now, after we're getting close, 19 years, the 1st of August, I still appreciate it.

 Snerdley was talking to me during the break.

-He said, Why would anybody buy Chrysler?
+He said, why would anybody buy Chrysler?

 And a private investment company bought them.

-And then Snurley said, why?
+And Snerdley said, why?

 I couldn't tell you.

-Well, I I obviously they're buying them because they think they're going to make money doing it.
+Obviously, they're buying them because they think they're going to make money doing it.

 Now, the name of the company, I bet you don't know this, Snerdley.

-Or Sarah Bruce, I'm not sure how they pronounce it.
+I'm not sure how they pronounce it.

 But do you know who their chairman is?

-John Smo John Snow, the former Treasury Secretary.
+John Snow, the former Treasury Secretary, he succeeded in business.

 He couldn't succeed in monkey business, which is the government.